aspecto-io/opentelemetry-ext-js/packages/instrumentation-mongoose/README.md

 type DbStatementSerializer = (operation: string, payload: SerializerPayload) => string;
 ```
-Please make sure `dbStatementSerializer` is error proof, as errors are not handled when execution this function.
+Please make sure `dbStatementSerializer` is error proof, as errors are not handled while executing this function.

 ---